Clip path

 Egypt’s employment laws are largely governed by the following sources of legislation.

-Working hours The Labor Law sets the maximum working hours per day at eight hours per day or 48 hours per week in the event of a six-day workweek.
+The Labour Law sets the maximum working hoursper day at 8 hours, or 48 hours per week in the event of a six-day workweek.
 However, the organization may compel an employee to work more hours occasionally due to a special requirement.

-Overtime Eligibility Working overtime requires the specific consent of the employer.
-Further, the total working hours for a day shall not exceed 10 hours, according to Article 85 of the Labor Law.
+Employers no longer need prior authorization to assign overtime.
+They notify the Ministry of Labour within seven days of the overtime instead.
+Further, the total working hours for a day shall not exceed 12 hours.
 This implies the employee is only eligible for two hours of extra compensation in most cases.

 The Labor Law establishes minimum overtime compensation rates and distinguishes between daytime and nighttime overtime pay.

-Overtime during the day will be rewarded at a rate of 35% of the usual working hours’ income, while overtime during the night will be compensated at 70% of the normal working hours’ wage and 100% for work on a rest day (or a day off the following week).
+Overtime during the day will be rewarded at a rate of 35% of the usual working hours’ income, while overtime during the night will be compensated at 70% of the normal working hours’ wage and 100% for work on a rest day.

 If a firm establishes a higher threshold through its general internal regulations, it develops a contractual right and loses the ability to reduce the overtime rate later.